aabccd021/bun-html-live-reload/README.md

   }),
 });

-// Refresh browser when the server is ready after each hot reload reload();
+// Refresh browser everytime the server is ready after hot reload
+// You can call this function anywhere in your code to refresh browser reload();
 ```